 A nice early outright bet on a cup or competition winner can boast very attractive odds before it has begun, but with such a long way to go to see your bet through, are there any ways to improve your chances in this area?
 Of course there are.

 This is a market that is notoriously difficult to call, and even experts struggle to get it right consistently.
-But by using a few of the strategies outlined here, you can improve your chances from one bet to another, and hopefully your profit over the long term.
+But by using a few of the strategies outlined here, you can improve your chances from one bet to another, and hopefully your net wins over the long term.

 It can be tough to call how well newly promoted or relegated teams are going to play in the following season.
 There’s often a lot of expectation on both, and whilst some will take the challenge and prosper others will fail and dramatically so.